 Service response: The Service agrees that the Eagle Act is not a habitat management law, however, there is a difference between protecting habitat per se, and protecting eagles in their habitat.
 The proposed and final definitions protect eagles from certain effects to the eagles themselves that are likely to occur as the result of various activities, including some habitat manipulation.

-Comment 10: The proposed definition will not satisfy the Eagle Act's conservation goals; it should be revised to explicitly include habitat modification or degradation.
+Comment 10: The proposed definition will not satisfy the Eagle Act's Start Printed Page 31135conservation goals; it should be revised to explicitly include habitat modification or degradation.

 Service response: The Eagle Act contains no provisions that directly protect habitat except for nests.
 Individual members of the species are protected from certain effects to themselves that are likely to occur as the result of various human activities, including some habitat manipulation.
 Activities that disrupt eagles at nests, foraging areas, and important roosts can wound, kill, or disturb eagles, each of which is specifically prohibited by the Eagle Act.
 Therefore, eagle nests, important foraging areas, and communal roost sites are accorded protection under the Eagle Act to the degree that their loss would disturb or kill eagles.

 Comment 11: The definition of disturb should not apply to feeding or sheltering eagles or to the impacts of activities that take place outside the nesting season.